The electric and magnetic forces between moving charges

 How could a relativistic term produce such large forces?

-One reaction to the analysis above is surprise.
-One always thinks of γ as a term that is very close to unity, except for velocities close to c.
+My first reaction to the analysis above was surprise.
+We usually think of γ as a term that is very close to unity, except for velocities close to c.
 Yet currents with electron drift velocities very much smaller than c can produce large magnetic forces: for example, think of the electric motors that drive trains.
 How could a relativistic term produce such large forces?

 But not quite.
 At least, not if there are currents flowing.
 In this case, the repulsive forces between the moving electrons are reduced by a factor that is very, very slightly less than one: ie by (1/γ2).
 So, in the laboratory frame, we might say that the repulsive forces between the electrons in one wire and those in the other, plus that between the protons in the two wires, is very slightly less than the attractive force between the protons and the electrons.
 The calculated imbalance is then the magnetic force.